Ten for Teens 2020

 This step is optional.
 You are absolutely welcome to send gift cards without messages.
 We have a team of folks who are writing cards on your behalf this year.

 Now put your envelope in a larger one and mail it off!
-We (Frugal Living NW) will collect the gift cards and deliver them to the folks at Embrace Oregon, who will then distribute them to the caseworkers at the DHS offices in the Portland Metro area.
+We (Frugal Living NW) will collect the gift cards and deliver them to the folks at Every Child PDX, who will then distribute them to the caseworkers at the DHS offices in the Portland Metro area.
 Please mail your gifts to:

 Frugal Living NW